joshgontijo/rest-client/README.md

 This should be done for each client.

 For example, serializing Json from / to Object using the popular Gson takes only few lines of code.
+By default Gson is used, so there's no need to register any other unless you need custom configuration.

 ```java